-'Customers are visiting our outlets by strictly following our instructions and helping us maintain Covid-19 safety protocols.
+"Customers are visiting our outlets by strictly following our instructions and helping us maintain Covid-19 safety protocols.
 We are expecting better sales before Eid," he said.

 With a wide range of products, including clothes, Aarong operates 21 outlets across the country.

 Whatever is being sold, it can be said that at least something is better than nothing.
 "The sales ahead of Eidul-Azha this year are not comparable with the sales in the previous year," said Khalid Mahmood Khan, director of Kay Kraft, a fashion brand.

 Arfanul Hoque, head of retail at Bata, said the shoemaker could register some sales.
-"Now 50 per cent to 60 per cent of the customers who used to come before Covid-19 are coming in for Eid-ul-Azha."
+"Now 50 per cent to 60 per cent of the customers who used to come before Covid-19 are coming in for Eid-ul-Azha.'

 In the case of mobile handsets, sales have more than doubled this year compared to usual business days, said Mohammad Mesbah been coming after the reopening.
-But Uddin, chief marketing officer of Fair Electronics, the local assembler of mobile handsets and home appliances of Korean electronics giant Samsung.
-"However, we may be able to reach reopening brought good news.
-FH Ansarey, managing director and CEO of ACI Motors, said motorcycle sales rose significantly after showrooms opened.
+But Electronics, the local assembler of mobile handsets and home appliances of Korean electronics giant Samsung.
+"However, we may be able to reach 30-40 per cent of our home appliance sales target.
+Only refrigerator sales are going very well," he said.